yeabgenet/Project-O/README.md

 # Project-O
-Project-O is the phase-1 of my creative projects collection inspired by my thoughts which will include five different projects collection init.
+Project-O is the phase-1 of my creative projects collection inspired by my thoughts which will include five different projects init.